stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 ("mines" them), and then announces the block to the rest of the peer network.

-A block is considered valid if (1) it is well-formed, (2) it contains a valid sequence of transactions -- i.e. each transaction's state-transitions are permitted, and (3) it follows the rules described in this document below.
+A block is considered valid if (1) it is well-formed, (2) it contains a valid sequence of transactions -- i.e., each transaction's state-transitions are permitted, and (3) it follows the rules described in this document below.

-Per SIP 001, there are two kinds of blocks: anchored blocks, and streamed microblcoks.
+Per SIP 001, there are two kinds of blocks: anchored blocks, and streamed microblocks.
 An anchored block is comprised of the following two fields:

 * A **block header**
 * A list of one or more **transactions**, encoded as: